evydsg/CodeAcademy_Python/README.md

 #### Overview
 This simple Python script is designed to help you manage your monthly budget by determining whether your total expenses exceed the allocated budget.
 By following a few straightforward steps, you can effortlessly keep your finances in check.

+### Large Power Checker
+#### Overview
+This Python script includes a function designed to test whether the result of raising one number to the power of another exceeds 5000.
+By following a few steps, you can easily determine whether the calculated power is large or not.

 ### Evy Guenda